reposense/RepoSense/docs/UserGuide.md

 - view : Mandatory.
 If specified with path to the report directory, all the other arguments will be ignored, and the server will be started to display the dashboard.

 `config` and `view` are mandatory mutually exclusive arguments which means that they cannot be provided together, however, one of them compulsorily has to be present at a given time.
+# Manually
+1. Ensure that you have generated the report.
+1. To visualize the report, open `index.html`.
+1. If the dashboard was not loaded automatically, upload the `archive.zip` (generated in the OUTPUT_DIRECTORY) manually to load the data.
 ```
 Note:
 The contribution calculation is based on the daily commits made within 00:00 to 23:59 in GMT+8.